Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Evaluation

 \textit{Future-proof.} We compare our exploits with the publicly available exploits in~\cref{tab:cve-table}.
-Note that a CVE can have multiple public exploits, and we select the most powerful one that can bypass as many protections as possible.
-Some exploits are rendered ineffective under the deployment of CFI, and we use \emptycirc{} to indicate the exploits that cannot bypass CFI.
-Besides CFI, it is a trend that some critical non-control data will be protected, e.g., \code{struct cred}, \code{modprobe_path}, and page table are already protected in Android kernels~\cite{samsung1, samsung2}.
+Note that a CVE can have multiple public exploits, and we select the most powerful one that can bypass the most protections.
+Some exploits are rendered ineffective under CFI deployment, indicated by \emptycirc{} for those that cannot bypass CFI.
+Besides CFI, it is a trend that some critical non-control data will be protected, e.g., \code{cred}, \code{modprobe_path}, and page table are already protected in Android kernels~\cite{samsung1, samsung2}.
 This will make a number of exploits obsolete in the near future.
 We mark existing exploits with \halfcirc{} if they choose to corrupt the non-control data that are protected today in Android kernels (because they are likely going to be protected in Linux kernels in the future).
 We use \fullcirc{} to represent the exploits that bypass CFI and data protection.
 Notably, we have verified that our exploits are able to succeed, even when the kernel enables the protection against DiryCred, i.e., providing isolation of \code{file} objects by separating them into high-privileged and low-privileged ones.
 The reason this defense is ineffective against our exploit strategy is that we do not rely on co-locating high-privileged and low-privileged objects.
-Instead, once a page is freed, we can spray all high-privileged objects, e.g., spraying \path{\etc\passwd} files, and modify the permission \code{file->f_mode}.
+Instead, once a page is freed, we can spray all high-privileged objects, e.g., spraying \path{/etc/passwd} files, and modify the permission \code{file->f_mode}.

 To the best of our knowledge, only five open-source existing exploits corrupt unprotected non-control data.
 But they all require info leak \XSolidBrush; our exploits do not \CheckmarkBold.
 Four of them corrupt the flag \code{pipe_buffer->flags}, which is found in our paper.
 One (CVE-2021-22600) uses the User-Space-Mapping-Attack (USMA) technique that requires the target code address through infoleak.
 However, it typically leaks a specific address, where attackers calculate the target address by adding an offset based on the leaked address.
 The kernel code may differ version by version, resulting in the offset not being the same and the need to adapt for different kernels.